nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `exam add INDEX n/EXAM_NAME d/EXAM_DATE s/EXAM_SCORE`

 * Adds the given exam to the student at the specified `INDEX`.

-* The format of EXAM_DATE is dd/mm/yyyy or d/m/yyyy (e.g. 08/12/2020).
+:information_source: The format of EXAM_DATE is as follows:
+* dd/mm/yyyy or d/m/yyyy (e.g. 08/12/2020).

-* The format of EXAM_SCORE is x/y where x and y are both whole numbers and x has to be less than or equal to y (e.g. 30/50).
+:information_source: The format of EXAM_SCORE is as follows:
+* x/y where x and y are both whole numbers and x has to be less than or equal to y (e.g. 30/50).

 Examples:
 * `exam add 1 n/Mid Year 2020 d/08/12/2020 s/40/60` adds the "Mid Year 2020" exam  with date 8 Dec 2020 and